lesterfx/holiday-shows/holidaypixels/readme.md

 # Holiday Pixels

 Holiday pixels is built to handle pixel strips and relays for use in a holiday light show.
-It also includes images, with all corresponding projects, for several animations, including my Christmas light show (see https://youtube.com/playlist?list=PL5_7cNnkl5ej_f4FlKBPtnKV2Qg7zWjKU).
+It also includes images, with all corresponding projects, for several animations, including [my Christmas light show](https://youtube.com/playlist?list=PL5_7cNnkl5ej_f4FlKBPtnKV2Qg7zWjKU).

 Higher level, it also handles scheduling of different animations throughout the year, and time of day for running the display.

 # installation

-Clone the repo into your environment, and running the following to install dependencies.
+Clone the repo into your environment, and run the following to install dependencies.

 Note that `sudo` should be used to allow the packages to be run by root.